-This chapel, built in 1740 from plans by the Italian Guarini, belongs to the Pénitents Noirs.
-Volutes and counter curves stand on the bowed façade and its ovoid oculi.
-No doubt about it, this is the Baroque style in all its splendour.
-Open the door, and what you see will take your breath away as you contemplate the multitude of angels fluttering between the doric columns and fake marble.
-In the sacristy, do not miss the two early Nice retables by Jean Miralhet and Louis Bréa.
+This chapel, built in 1740 from plans by the Italian Guarini, belongs to the Black Penitents.
+Volutes (spiral scrolls) and S-curves decorate its bowed façade and oval oculi.
+This church is an undeniable celebration of Baroque.
+Push open the door and your breath will be taken away by the throng of angels flying among all the gilding and imitation marble.
+Don't miss the two Primitive Nice retables in the sacristy by Jean Miralhet and Louis Bréa.

 Nice’s old quarter

-Its Genoese-style 18C dome lights up the old town with its 14,000 varnished tiles.
-Built in 1650 by Nice architect JA Guiberto, the cathedral is dedicated to the city's patron saint.
-Inside, Baroque influences can be seen in the stuccos and marble.
+Its Genoese-style 18C dome brightens up the old town with its 14 000 varnished tiles; its fine 19C façade, meanwhile, balanced and colourful in line with Baroque tastes, contributes to the animation on the pleasant Place Rossetti.
+Built in 1650 by Nice architect J-A Guiberto, the cathedral is dedicated to the city's patron saint.
+Inside, Baroque influences can be seen in the stuccoes and marble.

 Château de Nice